siwatts/dotfiles/xfce4/fedora.md

         - 'Greybird accessibility' xfwm4 themes good on 1440 screen for larger buttons, but not necessary, "Default" xfwm4 also good even for themes like Greybird as it matches their colour but is large and usable
     - Icon theme 'elementary Xfce dark'
 - Window Manager
-    - Title font, 'Sans Bold 10' or 11
+    - Title font, 'Sans Bold 10' or 11, or Cantarell bold to match UI if chosen earlier
     - Remove 'Shade'
 - Window Manager Tweaks
     - Cycling